Andreal-pixel/Linux-Hostblocker/README.md

 # Linux-Hostblocker
+A non-bloated adblocker that uses /etc/hosts.
+# Installing
-A non-bloated adblocker that uses /etc/hosts.Just run install.sh for installing and uninstall.sh for uninstalling
+Just run install.sh for installing and uninstall.sh for uninstalling